sillitoe/cath-tools-2dsec/README.md

 # CATH Tools: 2DSEC

-Provides a summary of a multiple structure alignment in terms of conservation of secondary structures.
+2DSEC provides a summary of a multiple structure alignment in terms of conservation of secondary structures.
+It was written by Dr Gabrielle Reeves during her time in the [Orengo Bioinformatics Group](http://www.ucl.ac.uk/orengo-group) at UCL.

 ## Usage